 Section B on the back of the MCCD form asks if the deceased woman died during or after pregnancy.
 This is statistical information for the Registrar General.
 The pregnancy did not have to result in a live birth.
 The death does not have to be related to the pregnancy.

-THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FIVE DAYS TO THE REGISTRAR FOR THE DISTRICT IN WHICH THE PERSON (a) DIED OR FOR INSTRUCTIONS TO INFORMANTS
+THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FIVE DAYS TO THE REGISTRAR FOR

 (b) WAS ORDINARILY RESIDENT (WITHIN NORTHERN IRELAND) IMMEDIATELY BEFORE DEATH